rollkit/go-execution-evm/README.md

 - All execution happens within the EVM
 - It's not possible to create a payload outside of the EVM
 - Transactions cannot be selected or ordered outside of the EVM

+### How Eth API is Used

+The `PureEngineClient` uses the standard Ethereum JSON-RPC API for:

+1. Retrieving block information (via `HeaderByNumber`)
+2. Reading the genesis block hash and state root
+3. Getting gas limits and other block parameters

+This allows the client to interact with the execution layer for read operations while using the Engine API for write operations.

 ## Deployment Architecture